saifiShaddil/screening/README.md

 # Screening Web App
-This is the smaple scrreing app mainly for Authenticate the user and then Redirect to Profile Page.
+This is the Sample Profiler's app mainly for Authenticate the user and then Redirect to Profile Page, where user can further add his info.

 # Requiremnt
 * Node